LinlyAC/CCGReID/README.md

 * Copyright © Sun Yat-sen University.
 All rights reserved.

 ## Contact
-If you have any question, please feel free to contact us.
+If you have any questions, please feel free to contact us.
 E-mail: zhangq48@mail2.sysu.edu.cn